HeleleF/mymap/README.md

 Visualizing gym progress in PokemonGo with [Firebase](https://firebase.google.com/), [Angular 9](https://angular.io/) and [MapboxGL](https://docs.mapbox.com/mapbox-gl-js/api/).

+## Deploy

+`firebase deploy --only hosting:main -m "Lets go"`

 ## Development

-Start Firestore emulator: `firebase emulators:start --only firestore --import "./exported"` Kaspersky may cause problems!
+Start Firestore emulator: `firebase emulators:start --only firestore --import "./exported"` Antivirus may cause problems!?

 Run `npm start` for a dev server.
 Navigate to `http://localhost:8001/`.
 The app will automatically reload if you change any of the source files.